MangoCoder360/MandarinOS/CHANGLELOG.md

 # MandarinOS Windows v1.1.1

-- Added update check app used to check it you are on the latest version of MandarinOS
+- Added update check app used to check if you are on the latest version of MandarinOS